Financial-Times/o-forms/README.md

 #### Toggles (checkbox toggles)

-Wrap checkboxes in `.o-forms__toggle` and add the data attribute `data-o-form-toggle` to produce a toggle interface.
+To produce a toggle interface wrap checkboxes in `.o-forms__toggle` and add the data attribute `data-o-form-toggle` to the checkbox input.

 ```html
 <!-- Toggle -->